QuentinRa/blog.quentinra.dev/special/cesim/index.md

 Things like these can be taken into consideration

+* permanent staff
-* permanent staff: don't take too much of them otherwise you will pay a lot each winter for nothing.
-You may use temporary staff.
+  * don't take too much of them otherwise you will pay a lot each winter for nothing
+  * you may use temporary staff.
+  * the cost for the staff will keep increasing so do not wait too much
+  * we hired a permanent at the 1rst turn, you may hire another one later, more may be too much.
 * train staff main help to avoid hiring temporary staff
 * reducing marketing?
 (5k?)
 * less training cost?